 Consequently, now most denizens of the Hawaiian wilderness face the danger of extinction because new plant species and animals are being introduced.
 But fortunately, Hawaii has exacting standards when it comes to the type of animals and plant species allowed on the islands.

 As for the forests, the only tropical rainforest in the United States is found here in Hawaii.
 Around 48 forests can be found, with about 175 tree species.
-Koa tree and ‘Ohi’a lehua are the most commonly seen native trees, and the yellow hibiscus is the official flower – which is about a foot in diameter, and five species of this flower can be spotted throughout the archipelago.
+Koa tree and ‘Ohi’a lehua are the most commonly seen native trees, and the yellow hibiscus is the official flower – which is about a foot in diameter.

 Hawaiian Terrestrial Ecosystem